sqwiggle/sqwiggle-api-documentation/endpoints/users.md

 # Users

-## Create a User

-This endpoint is not currently accessible by clients.

 ## Retrieve a User

 Retrieves the details of any user that the token has access to.
 Supply a user ID and Sqwiggle will return